 First off, if you just want the short & sweet answer, my favorite free birth class is The Free Beginning Prenatal Class.
-It has 3 lessons that help you be your own birth boss.
+It has a free chapter of the best birth class online — sent to you 100% free!

 But, you may want to know a bit more, including a great work-around…. so let’s chat.